-X.4 Wxx OCP Profile/Configuration Parameters - The worker author does not specify the OCP configuration parameters directly.
+X.4 Www OCP Profile/Configuration Parameters - The worker author does not specify the OCP configuration parameters directly.
 They are either constant over the profile; or they are strictly derived from the simpler, condensed WIP attributes.
 This section provides details as to how the OCP configuration parameters are strictly derived from the choice of WIP profile attribute values.
 This mapping from WIP attributes to OCP configuration parameters is automated by transformation tools that accept the WIP attributes as inputs and produce OCP configuration files and/or VHDL entity/component definitions as output.

 The OCP Configuration Parameter Table lists parenthetically in the description column the attribute(s) that determine the value of each OCP configuration parameter.
 This summarizes the map from attributes to OCP configuration parameters.

-This section and table can be skipped when readers simply want to know how OCP signals are derived from WIP attributes, since the table under the next section (Wxx OCP Signals), describes this mapping (attributes to signals) directly, without reference to the OCP configuration parameters.
+This section and table can be skipped when readers simply want to know how OCP signals are derived from WIP attributes, since the table under the next section (Www OCP Signals), describes this mapping (attributes to signals) directly, without reference to the OCP configuration parameters.

 The values in the table are the explicit values and default-overrides to the OCP configuration parameter defaults, based on attribute values (or constant for the profile).

-X.5 Wxx OCP Signals - The worker does not specify the OCP signals used.
+X.5 Www OCP Signals - The worker developer does not specify the OCP signals used.
 The profile attributes determine the OCP configuration parameters, which strictly determine the OCP signals, per the OCP specification.

 Because the OCP interface semantics are defined by the OCP specification, there is no need for this document to describe any OCP signal timings or protocols.
-As a result of the worker interface attribute selections, there can be additional semantic meaning of certain signals as described by the next section.
+As a result of the worker interface attribute selections, there can be additional semantic meaning, layered above the OCP behavior,for certain signals as described by the next section (Www Semantics).

 Clock signals are not listed in the master-to-slave or slave-to-master tables.
 Refer to section 2.7 on OCP Interface Clocking.